The Fox and the Stork: The fable and its uses

 A fox invites a stork to eat with him and provides soup in a bowl, which the fox can lap up easily; however, the stork cannot drink it with its beak.
 The stork then invites the fox to a meal, which is served in a narrow-necked vessel.
 It is easy for the stork to access but impossible for the fox.
-The moral drawn is that the trickster must expect trickery in return and that the golden rule of conduct is for one to do to others what one would wish for oneself.

 The fable has been illustrated since the Middle Ages in Europe.
 One of the earliest depictions is on the top of a column on the north side of the cloisters in the Collegiate church of Saint Ursus in Aosta, Italy.
 In the Romanesque style of the 12th century, both the fox's and the stork's tricks are shown on different sides.
 While medieval and early Renaissance pictorial convention allowed composite designs the episodes of the two meals both appeared in the same design.
 Thereafter, only one could appear, and it was usually the stork's revenge that was depicted.
 However, since the 19th century some artists have been returning to composite designs.

 One exception in the applied arts occurred when both episodes were included among the 39 hydraulic statues built for the Versailles labyrinth that was constructed for Louis XIV to further the Dauphin's education.
 A similar solution is provided by the suggestive sculptures in the square of Barzy-sur-Marne, where the two animals are juxtaposed at right angles and the meal is left to the viewer's imagination.
 A different solution was chosen by Pieter Bruegel the Elder in his depiction of Netherlandish Proverbs (1559).
 The saying 'The fox and the crane entertain each other' had come to mean that tricksters look out for their own advantage, so the two are pictured at the centre of the painting seated before their preferred receptacle.